eudicots/Cactus/readme.markdown

     easy_install baker django pyfsevents

-Make the cactus.py script executable (if it not is already) and place it in a location where you can run it easily.

-	cd <path-where-you-have-cactus>
-    chmod 755 cactus.py
+If you get an error building pyfsevents, you need to install [Apple's Developer Tools][http://developer.apple.com/technologies/tools].
+You can do without, but the serve command won't work.

 ## For the impatient: Quickstart

 The fastest way to start developing right away.
 If you need a little more context please skip this and keep on reading.

 	cd <cactus location>
-	./cactus.py init ~/my-cactus-test-site
+	python cactus.py init ~/my-cactus-test-site
-	./cactus.py serve ~/my-cactus-test-site
+	python cactus.py serve ~/my-cactus-test-site

 This should open your browser with a fresh generated site.
 You can now start editing it.